Generalizing Beyond Suboptimality: Offline Reinforcement Learning Learns Effective Scheduling through Random Solutions: Introduction

 \section{Introduction}

-The job-shop scheduling problem (JSP) and its variants, such as the flexible job-shop scheduling problem (FJSP), are fundamental challenges in manufacturing and industrial operations~\cite{ga_jssp_survey}, where the goal is to optimally schedule \textit{jobs} on available \textit{machines} to minimize objectives such as total completion time (makespan).
-Exact methods such as Constraint Programming (CP)~\cite{cp_jssp} and Mathematical Programming~\cite{FAN2022105998} guarantee optimality but face scalability issues for large-sized instances.
-Therefore, in practice, heuristic methods such as Genetic Algorithms~\cite{ga_jssp_survey} and Priority Dispatching Rules (PDRs)~\cite{dispatching_rules} are preferred, as they can find acceptable solutions in reasonable time.
+The Job Shop Scheduling Problem (JSP) and Flexible Job Shop Scheduling Problem (FJSP) are fundamental challenges in manufacturing and industrial operations~\citep{ga_jssp_survey}, where the goal is to optimally schedule \textit{jobs} on available \textit{machines} to minimize objectives such as total completion time (makespan).
+Exact methods such as Constraint Programming (CP)~\citep{cp_jssp} and Mathematical Programming~\citep{FAN2022105998} guarantee optimality but face scalability issues for large-sized instances.
+Therefore, in practice, heuristic methods such as Genetic Algorithms (GA)~\citep{ga_jssp_survey} and Priority Dispatching Rules (PDRs)~\citep{dispatching_rules} are often preferred, as they can find acceptable solutions in reasonable time.

-Recently, deep reinforcement learning (RL) has emerged as a promising approach to learn PDRs, demonstrating several advantages over traditional methods.
-Methods like Learning to Dispatch (L2D)~\cite{l2d} have shown that neural networks can learn policies that not only generalize well to larger instance sizes while trained on smaller ones, but also solve new instances orders of magnitude faster than exact solvers or evolutionary algorithms.
-However, current RL approaches learn scheduling policies from scratch through trial-and-error interaction with simulated environments.
-This poses two fundamental challenges: First, due to random policy initialization, these methods require millions of iterations to converge to optimal solutions, making them highly sample inefficient~\cite{mai2022sample}.
-Second, typical RL methods require simulators, based on the problem formulation of JSP and FJSP for training.
-However, these problem formulations are abstractifications of the real world and may fail to capture the intricate and essential complexities of real-world scheduling problems~\cite{cappart_survey_gnn, Zhang2022}.

-Offline RL emerges as a promising approach to address these fundamental challenges, as they learn directly from historical data, eliminating the need for a simulation environment.
-In addition, they learn to estimate the value of actions rather than simply imitating them, enabling them to obtain effective policies even from suboptimal historical data~\cite{sergey_survey_offline_rl, survey_offline_rl_new, kumar2022should}.
-Recently, \citeauthor{van2024offline} proposed the first offline RL method, called Offline-LD, to solve JSP \cite{van2024offline}, and showed that it can learn effective scheduling policies with a small training dataset of 100 instances, outperforming several methods, including the online RL method L2D, imitation learning, genetic algorithm, and dispatching rules.

-Despite its highly promising performance, Offline-LD relies on expert datasets of high-quality solutions generated by a CP solver.
-Generating training data in this way is computationally expensive and even intractable for large problem instances.
-In this paper, we explore the potential of learning effective scheduling policies from \textbf{low-quality data}, generated by simple heuristics.
-We introduce \textbf{Conservative Discrete Quantile Actor-Critic} (CDQAC), a novel offline RL approach for JSP and FJSP.
-CDQAC learns an accurate representation of the value of each scheduling action through a quantile-based critic~\cite{qrdqn} that learns to approximate the distribution over the returns of all scheduling actions in the dataset, while not overestimating OOD actions.
-This allows CDQAC to learn substantially better scheduling policies than those present in the training data.